nirrosenthal/Flask-Ask-Open-Api/README.md

 - How to change the Posgres database port?
 - How to change Postgres User/Password/database name?
 ## Running
-1. Open powershell/cmd in main Project directory
+1. Launch your command-line interface (e.g., CMD or Terminal) in the main project directory
 2. Run docker container
 ```bash
 docker-compose -f docker\docker-compose.yml up -d
 ```
-3. Flask server is up and can send post requests (see POST requests format)
+3. Flask server is up and can send post requests (see Request format)
 4. Close docker container
 ```bash
 docker-compose -f docker\docker-compose.yml down
 ```
-## POST Request Format
+## Request Format

 ### Description
 This endpoint allows you to submit a question and receive a response with an answer